-7.J.13 Class Ω (Omega):
+7.J.13 Class $\Omega$ (Omega):

 An engine using a thermodynamic cycle other than Otto, Two Cycle or Diesel.
 Although electric motors are not a Thermodynamic Cycle they are allowed in this class.
 This class includes electric, steam and turbine engines.
 Entry shall comply with all applicable frame class requirements.
-Entrant shall submit complete power plant details to the technical committee for safety evaluation at least 45 days prior to the meet.
+Entrant shall submit complete power plant details to the technical committee for safety evaluation at least 45 days prior to the meet in writing in accordance with the RULE DEVIATION procedure, Section 1.R.